The 5 most common life insurance policies you see in the market today are:

 5. Investment Linked Policy (ILP)

 Investment Linked Policies are essentially Term Life Insurance + Unit Trust.
 After deducting costs, the remainder of your premiums will be invested into the Unit Trust Funds of your choice.
-The Cash Value depends entirely the Net Asset Value (NAV) of your funds.
+The Cash Value depends entirely on the Net Asset Value (NAV) of your funds.

 Total Cash Value = Net Asset Value (of your Funds)